zweahtet/identifAI-recruiting-challenge/README.md

 3. API Endpoint: Create an endpoint that receives an image, processes it to extract facial features, and saves a "profile" of these features.
 4. Create a use case showing how this "facial profile" could be used to identify a separate image as real.

+## What we are looking for:

+1. Well structured code
+2. A Creative Solution that shows an understanding of the problem
+3. Documentation supporting why you made the decisions you made!

+## Bonus Points
+1. Additional API endpoints that support the detection aspect (using the profile)
+2. Deep documentation on how to use the API using the FastAPI docs
+3. Highly creative profile creation

 # Facial Profile Creator Project Skeleton Code

 ## Development Setup